john-science/slowloris/README.md

 A simple, but fun language.
 Features include:

-- A handful of data types (integers, floats, booleans, strings, and symbols)
+- A handful of data types (integers, floats, booleans, strings, and lists)
 - Variables
 - First class functions with lexical scoping
 - Basic error handling